Shipstr/guides/style/vue/README.md

 ### At a glance

-- Component filenames are ProperCased and mixins are snake_cased.
+- Component filenames are ProperCased and mixins are camcelCased.
 - Components live entirely in `src/components/` and `src/views/`.
 - Components are resourcefully named when possible: index, show, new, edit.
 - Entry-point components live at the `src/views/{resource}/` level and not any deeper.